 1. Prepare a water bath by bringing an inch of water to a gentle simmer in a saucepan.

-2. Weigh out your emulsifying wax, turkey red oil, carrier oil, stearic acid, cetyl alcohol, and clay of choice into a heat-resistant pyrex measuring cup.
+2. Weigh out your emulsifying wax and shea butter into a heat-resistant pyrex measuring cup.

 3. Place the measuring cup in the water bath and allow all the ingredients to melt through, stirring on occasion to combine.